nakib/parallel_fortran_examples/README.md

-# parallel_fortran_examples
+# Parallel Fortran Examples
-Some introductory example to illustrate parallel programming in modern Fortran.
+Some introductory examples to illustrate parallel programming in modern Fortran.